sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 1. Turn off screen blanking and locking.

-* Remove anything from dock that will just get in the way of use as a testing or dev machine, like thunderbird, libreoffice, vlc.
+* Remove anything from bottom panel that will just get in the way of use as a testing or dev machine, like thunderbird, libreoffice, vlc.
 On fwdev, remove all the launcher icons.
-On fwtest, add terminal to dock/panel.
+On fwtest, add terminal and synaptic to dock/panel.

 * Change the desktop background to something specific to this machine.

   * fwtest-w1604 - green grass
   * fwdev-w1604 - park bench
+  * fwtest-w1804 - green island

 * You may need to wait 20 minutes for the machine's automated package upgrading to finish before apt will work.